parkand1/aws-modernization-workshop-with-sysdig-1/content/40_module_2/42_deploy_an_ecs_cluster.md

   - Create a `docker-compose.yaml` to instantiate the image `amazon/amazon-ecs-sample`

-3. Run the script `deploy-amazon-ecs-sample.sh`
+3. Run the script `deploy-amazon-ecs-sample.sh`, copying and pasting the VPC & Subnet values from the above out when prompted

     ```bash
     cd /home/ec2-user/environment